Can You Sweat Out Alcohol in Sauna?

 The Takeaway: Can You Sweat Out Alcohol In Sauna

-The truth is, no matter how much we wish it, you can't just sweat out last night's alcohol party in a sauna.
+No matter how much we wish it, you can't just sweat out last night's alcohol party in a sauna.
 Sure, your body has its way of dealing with the after-effects of drinking, which usually takes about 12 to 24 hours, but a sauna won't speed that up.

 At CalmSpas, we've got a great selection of both traditional and infrared saunas.
 They could be your go-to spot for chilling out after a fun night out.